srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 2. table dispatch aka virtual dispatch
 3. message dispatch

-There are [more thorough explanations](https://www.raizlabs.com/dev/2016/12/swift-method-dispatch/) of how each of them work, but here is a quick summary.
+There are [more thorough explanations](https://www.raizlabs.com/dev/2016/12/swift-method-dispatch/){:target="_blank"}<!-- markup clean_ --> of how each of them work, but here is a quick summary.

 With a **direct dispatch**, there is a direct reference to the memory location where the method code is stored and that reference never changes in the run time.
 In the following example: